 A specific size of class B fitting which might be terminated with a range of different metallic flange sizes and sections, and which is produced in low volume (less than 10 off per year) may be considered as a special case for approval purposes.
 In the first instance, the fitting shall be fully tested in accordance with this specification.
-If a proposed variation of the fitting is produced and the variation is confined only to a change in the flange section itself, or its means of attachment to the fitting, then it is only necessary to confirm that the variant flange, and its method of attachment to the fitting has at least the same amount of strength as the original design.
+If a proposed variation of the fitting is produced and the variation is confined only to a change in the flange section itself, or its means of attachment to the fitting has at least the same amount of strength as the original design.
 This shall be demonstrated either by testing or calculation.
 In all cases, a proposed variant fitting shall be proof tested to 1.5 times the maximum operating pressure.